Codemaster-RED/codemaster-portfolio-starter/README.md

 Welcome to the Web Development Portfolio Starter Kit!
 This repository serves as a foundational template for budding web developers looking to showcase their skills, projects, and journeys.
 Crafted with beginners in mind, it provides a simple yet professional structure that you can personalize and expand upon.

 # 🌟 Features
+## 🤖 Automated Reviews - a private free tutor reviewing your code!
+As part of our course, we've integrated an automated bot review system.
+When you create a pull request with your changes, the bot will provide feedback on coding best practices, design considerations, and content quality.
+This ensures you're always on the right track!

 ## 🔧 Basic Structure
 The template comes with a predefined structure including sections like "About Me", "Projects", and "Contact".